GmbH & Co. KG – all information on the legal form

 • General partner/GmbH: tax on company profits (corporation tax)

-• If a property is acquired for an OHG or KG, with restrictions: Real estate transfer tax; If it is acquired for a special division: Special balance sheet limited partner
+• If a property is acquired for an OHG or KG, with restrictions: Real estate transfer tax; If it is acquired for a special division: Special limited partner balance sheet

 Advantages, disadvantages and naming